BDadmehr0/OpenGmaeZone/CONTRIBUTING.md

-# Contributing to [Your Project Name]
+# Contributing to OpenGameZone

-Welcome to [Your Project Name]!
+Welcome to OpenGameZone !
 We're thrilled that you're interested in contributing.
 Before you get started, please take a moment to read through this document to ensure a smooth and enjoyable contribution process.

 ## Table of Contents